 1. Existing Conditions: Municipal facilities and services currently provided to the Project Site will be discussed, including police, fire, emergency services, recreation, water, and solid waste disposal.
 2. Potential Impacts: Potential impacts to community facilities and services will be identified and described.
 Emergency access to the Project Site by fire and other emergency services will be addressed.
 Consultation with the community facilities and service providers will be conducted and consultation correspondence will be included as an appendix.

+The DEIS will evaluate a Battery Energy Storage System (BESS) as a project alternative.
+This section will analyze associated impacts, including emergency response, fire safety, and hazard mitigation.
 Any potential impacts related to BESS should be discussed.
-A preliminary Emergency Response and Fire Safety Plan will be included as an appendix.
+The DEIS will include Aa preliminary Emergency Response and Fire Safety Plan will be included as an appendix.

 3. Mitigation: Mitigation would be provided for any significant adverse impacts identified along with any unavoidable adverse impacts to the community facilities.
 Mitigation will include a decommissioning plan, included as an appendix, detailing the requirements of proper decommissioning of the Proposed Project as well as a cost estimate for such work.
 A means of surety for decommissioning shall be identified and provided prior to the issuance of a building permit.
-The decommissioning Plan shall be prepared in accordance with Section 1206 of the 2020 Fire Code of the State of New York.